Biography for Dr. David Bird

 In childhood I suffered from the classic infections of my time like mumps, measles and chicken pox.
 I probably had an issue with eating too much dairy products and sugar because I developed glue ear and ended up having my swollen adenoids removed when about 7 years old.
 As a child, I was a chocaholic and ate a fairly standard omnivorous diet.
 I consumed a lot of sugar.
 When I was 13 my older brother became a vegetarian and I decided to give it a go too.
 I enjoyed it and have continued to be on a plant-based diet.
 Our mother was very accommodating and allowed us to come into the kitchen to make our meat alternatives.
 Not long after this I stopped drinking caffeine beverages and cut down on chocolate, eventually giving it up completely and changing to carob-based products.

 At the age of 13-14 I went through a period of major stress involving bullying on a school bus.
 I believe that this resulted in some hormonal imbalances that led to severe acne on my back.
 Eventually this ended up with me taking tetracycline antibiotics daily for about three years.
 I did not know anything about the problems associated with long term antibiotics or alternative treatments as a teenager.
-I believe that the combination of stress and antibiotics resulted in the development of Staph Toxin Illness with symptoms of fatigue and mild fibromyalgia.
+I believe that the combination of stress and antibiotics may have resulted in the development of what I call 'Staph Toxin Illness' with symptoms of fatigue and mild fibromyalgia.
 I did not find the cause or answers to this until decades later.
-You can read the full story of how I recovered later in this page.
 Another thing that occurred when I was 13-14 was a strong tendency to develop chilblains, especially on my hands.
 This appeared to be associated with a lower body temperature than normal.
-I still suffer from a tendency to chilblains in winter but have found that taking about a teaspoon of turmeric powder each day largely solves the problem.
+I still suffer from a tendency to chilblains in winter.
 My body temperature is still below normal, but it does not seem to affect my health much, which is strange.
 I have done all sorts of things to try and correct this low temperature.

 I was brought up in a secular home.
 My interest in spiritual health began when I was nearly 16.
 I was having problems with my eyes and, not finding help from mainstream medicine, I went to the local library to see if I could find a book on faith healing.
 I did not find exactly what I was looking for, but I did find a book called “Faith is the Answer”.
 This book introduced me to the idea of praying to a loving Father in heaven and of trusting in God, even when you don't understand what is going on.
 It was a radical thought to me.
 But I tried it and found it helped.
 I started reading the Bible and began to realise that the evolutionary theories that I had previously accepted were based on unproven assumptions.
 Finally, I met Jesus Christ and found my spiritual health needs were fully met.
 I have not had any reason to look further ever since.
 Two of the most helpful books to me in my journey, other than the Bible, were "Steps to Christ" and "The Great Controversy".
 My eye problem cleared up.
 Between the ages of 16 and 19 I looked around at different Christian churches.
 When I was 20 I joined the Seventh-day Adventist church.
 The health-conscious approach of this church community helped solidify some of my previous experiences with vegetarianism and being careful with addictive substances.